AI-Based Detection of Temporal Changes in MR-Linac Images Acquired During Routine Prostate Radiotherapy: Methods

 \subsection{Image Analysis}

-Quantitative image analysis was performed to further investigate RT-induced changes and to compare them with the model and expert evaluations.
+Quantitative image analysis was performed to further investigate radiotherapy-induced changes and to compare them with the model and expert evaluations.
 Changes in organ volume, and in the mean and standard deviation of image intensity for the prostate and bladder were assessed for all patients between $F_1$ and $F_L$.
-Prostate and bladder were defined using inferred masks generated by the nnU-Net model (Supplementary Section \ref{sec:seg_detail}).
+Prostate and bladder were defined using inferred masks generated by the deep learning model (See Section~\ref{sec:seg_detail} for details about segmentation).